- General

 Working as a railway engineer you find yourself making real lasting imprints on British infrastructure, working on some of the most highly anticipated and exciting projects this country has to offer like HS2 or Crossrail – currently Europe’s largest civil engineering project.
-The great thing about this trade is you gain your experience on the job – throughout the project lifecycle, including feasibility studies, site investigation works, outline and detailed structural design, construction and commissioning.
+The great thing about this trade is you gain experience on the job – throughout the project lifecycle, including feasibility studies, site investigation works, outline and detailed structural design, construction and commissioning.

 You could find yourself working with a huge team or a smaller group of designers – that being said, you will seldom work alone in this industry.
 Teamwork is paramount and the ability to communicate well amongst your team is important.